MohitRanaPec/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Mohit Rana
 ---
+Hi, This is my first attempt of writing a blog.